SenaThenu/senaverse-blog/clrlrqtf0000209jualop3z9c.md

 * Posts on Instagram or Facebook

+I’m gonna be candid here :)

+When I first came across this marketing strategy, I was like, “Hell NO!”.
+You see, it takes a lot of effort to create a product.
+How on earth can I wait longer to release it to the public?
+True, I could have been holding the marketing campaign while working on the project, but… (*cough, cough*)

+You should NOT be like me.
+So, please be a bit patient and execute this marketing strategy.
+It will definitely pay you off.

 ### 🚀 Launch the Product

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1705740953784/b6d9cf7c-3100-4d83-942d-16468db900ec.jpeg?height=512 align="center")

 Ha, finally, the most exciting part!

 If you have been keeping up with the marketing campaign we discussed above, you just have to announce your product is now available.
 Make sure to summarise the problem your product is trying to solve and how well it does so.

-That way, people who haven't even engaged in the marketing campaign will be interested!
+That way, people who haven’t even engaged in the marketing campaign will be interested!

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>